katharinalisalin/demo-bug-template/docs/faq/insiders-version.md

 __What constitutes commercial use of the Insiders version?__
 > Commercial use refers to any use of the software for a business or for-profit purpose.
 This includes any use by a corporation or other organization, whether or not they generate revenue directly from the software.
 We offer different pricing tiers for commercial use, each tailored to the needs of different businesses.
 It's important to note that internal use of the software within your organization is also considered commercial use, as with all commercial software.

 __What constitutes non-commercial use of the Insiders version?__
-> Non-commercial use of our Material for MkDocs refers to any use, not for a business or for-profit purpose.
+> Non-commercial use of our Material for MkDocs refers to any use private use.
 This includes individuals using the Insiders version for private or purely non-commercial open-source projects.
 We offer two different tiers for non-commercial use, depending on the number of sites you want to build.

 __What is your fair use policy?__
 > Our sponsoring approach only works when everybody sticks to our fair use